jonelo/jacksum-for-macos/README.md

 ### Using Finder and the Script Menu

-Go to Finder, select files and folders and choose an action from the script folder called "Jacksum 3.7.0".
+Go to Finder, select files and folders and choose an action from the Jacksum script folder.

 <img height="353" alt="Jacksum at the Script Menu" src="docs/images/JacksumAtTheScriptMenu.png">